run-ai/docs/docs/admin/runai-setup/advanced/sso.md

 ### Prerequisites

  * You must have an XML Metadata file retrieved from your IdP.
 Upload the file to a web server such that you will have a URL to the file.
 The URL must have the _XML_ file extension.
 For example, to connect using Google, you must create a custom SAML App [here](https://admin.google.com/ac/apps/unified){target=_blank}, download the Metadata file, and upload it to a web server.
+ * You must have the `Organization Name`.
+This is the name that appears on the top right of the user interface.
  * Configure your IdP to map several IdP attributes:

  | IdP attribute | Run:AI required name | Description       |